 Plan heading Details

 Aim of investigation.

 i.e. what question

 will you investigate?

-, ,

 Hypothesis.

 What do you think

 your findings will be

 based on your

 preparatory reading

 and why?

 Equipment and

 materials needed.

 Outline of method.

-(use numbered
+(use numbered bullet

-bullet points).
+points).

 Variables Independent:

 (Identify clearly

 which is the

 independent & Dependent:

 dependent variables

 for your

 investigation.
 What Control variables: 1.

 are the control 2.

 variables?
 How will 3.

 they be controlled 4.

 and why do they 5.

 need to be?
-Confounding variables?
+Conformation maintena

-Are there any Confounding variables?
+Are there any Contounding variables?

-confounding variables?
-What can
+variables2 What can

 be done to limit the

 influence of these?)

-initiaence of these:

-Risk assessment for the outlined method.
-(Identify hazards, risks and control measures).
-Hazard Risk Control measures Plan for the results.
-An outline of how you would present the results, if you were to carry out the investigation and what you would look for when analysing the data, to help you reach a conclusion.
-Plan for presentation on of results: g data collected: Plan justification. d this investigation produ 3.
-Will the da ita be accurate?
-What is a accuracy?
-4. What step valid? s in your plan ensure tha t the investigation will be
+Risk assessment for Hazard Risk Control measures

+the outlined

+method.
+(Identify

+hazards, risks and

+control measures).

+Plan for the results Plan for presentation of results:

+An outline of how i courto.

+you would present

+the results, if you

+were to carry out the

+investigation and

+what you would look

+for when analysing Plan of what you would look for when analysing d ata collected:

+the data, to help you

+reach a conclusion.

+Plan justification.
+1 Why would thi s investigation produce reliable data?

+1. Why would the

+2. How would you u know if you have obta ined precise data?

+,

+3. Will the data b e accurate?
+What is acc uracv?

+4 What stone in vour nlan ensure that th ne investigation will be

+valid? your plan chould that th

+valiu: